d8vela/rmsd_ab/README.md

 Define path to ProFit executable (edit script appropriately if necessary):
 Modify line 13 of the rmsd_ab.ama2.pl define the path of the local ProFit program.

+# Notes

+All PDB files used as input must be consistent in numbering using 1 to last residue for chains L and H.

 # Example Execution:

-## Example Input (All PDB files must be consistent in numbering using 1 to last residue for chains L and H):
+## Example Input:

 Model PDB file (Model Ouput Stucture):
 > model/model-0.relaxed.renum.pdb